Middlebury Institute of International Studies at Monterey: William Tell Coleman Library

-The William Tell Coleman Library at the Middlebury Institute of International Studies was opened in 1955.
-The name of the library is associated with the American pioneer William Tell Coleman, whose family donated money in the early days of the institute.
-Since opening, the library has been serving as a central research hub for students, faculty, staff, alumni, and the local community.
-The first librarian at the school was World War II survivor and Polish Jew Eva Schroeder.
+The William Tell Coleman Library at the Middlebury Institute of International Studies opened in 1955.
+The library is named after the American pioneer William Tell Coleman, whose family donated money in the early days of the institute.
+Since its opening, the library has served as a central research hub for students, faculty, staff, alumni, and the local community.

+The school's first librarian was World War II survivor and Polish Jew Eva Schroeder.
 The library provides access to a broad range of resources such as technology, collaborative and quiet study spaces, books in different languages, and online databases.